NeuralWorksAI/NeuralChess/README.md

 # NeuralChess
-A chess engine that learns from its mistakes.
+A chess neural network that learns from its mistakes.

+## Version 0:
+Creating an engine without a NN

 ## Version 1

-### Target: 1000 elo rating
+Target: 1000 elo rating

-### Needed: minimax, Alpha-beta pruning, evaluation function
+Needed: minimax, Alpha-beta pruning, evaluation function